Home Cocktails Other / Unknown Egg Cream

 Can I use different types of milk for an Egg Cream?

-What is the best way to mix the ingredients for an Egg Cream?
+Is there a specific way to mix the ingredients for an Egg Cream?

 You Might Also Like